URBAN SENSITIVITY

 All the memories, together with our own consciousness, are the components of “reality”.
 We retain them as they were formed and arranged in an orderly manner.
 And yet today, we are indifferent to any attempt to unburden the load of these memories.
 We no longer have any sensations.
 This phenomenon suggests that, in the process of forging a “reality”, we are faced with a problem which requires review.
 How do we retain the memory of the city and on what sensations do we base our memory of reality?

 The visual images we regularly see in our daily life have been stored through nonchalant perceptions which are free from judgements that are based on the senses, and free from judgements based on logic.
 If these images are the mere “material” perceptions without any intelligent or introspective implications, then they are simply illusions.
-We tend to think that memories restore things we have long known.
-Actually, memories do not restore things to their original state; instead, they merely reproduce the state of our mind in fragments which we have experienced before every time various senses are stimulated.

 Because our perceptions revive our memories so quickly, we often fall to distinguish what we actually saw from what we are reminded of by them.
 The subjective difference between seeing and remembering is controlled each time by our mechanism of memory.
 One mechanism of our memory stores sometimes sensual only for several seconds while another mechanism of memory stores such items as habits, customs, targets and thinking style for several days or weeks.
-Memories which are related to individual emotional attachments are stored in our memory for a much longer period: months and even years.

 Fragment 4: Environment of Perception